 The second section includes lower repetition rate than the first section.
 Further the second section may include higher treatment duty cycle than the first section.
-The lower repetition rate, higher treatment duty cycle and/or the section 50 duration may enable stronger muscle contraction of the treated muscle.
+The lower repetition rate, higher treatment duty cycle and/or the section duration may enable stronger muscle contraction of the treated muscle.
 The supramaximal muscle contraction may cause improved muscle strengthening and/or toning effect.
-Further the time duration of maximal magnetic flux density longer and/or the stronger the muscle contraction the improved muscle shaping effect may be caused.
-On the other hand the longer and/or the stronger the muscle contraction the more lactate may be formed.
-The longer relaxation period may be required during the second section compared 60 to first section, i.e. the time-varying magnetic field is not applied to the patient.
+Further the time duration of maximal magnetic flux density application is longer with respect to the first section.
+The longer and/or the stronger the muscle contraction the improved muscle shaping effect may be caused.
+On the other hand, the longer and/or the stronger the muscle contraction the more lactate may be formed.
+The longer relaxation period may be required during the second section compared to first section, i.e. the time-varying magnetic field is not applied to the patient.
 The section may maintain the treatment duty cycle at least 10%, more preferably at least 25%, most preferably at least 50% in order to enabled appropriate muscle relaxation.

 Third section may include a repetition rate up to 2 Hz.
-The maximal magnetic flux density may be maintained at maxi50 mal acceptable value which may be perceived by the patient.
+The maximal magnetic flux density may be maintained at maximal acceptable value which may be perceived by the patient.
 The time duration of the third section may be in a range of 30 to 120 seconds.